thejinchao/turbolink/README.md

 # TurboLink
 English | [简体中文](README_chs.md)
 ![logo](https://github.com/thejinchao/turbolink/wiki/image/TurboLink.png)
-TurboLink is an unreal engine plugin enables [Google gRPC](https://grpc.io/) work with [Unreal Engine](https://www.unrealengine.com/) using C++ or Blueprint.
+TurboLink is an unreal engine plugin that enables [Google gRPC](https://grpc.io/) to work with [Unreal Engine](https://www.unrealengine.com/) using C++ or Blueprint.
 It is compatible with UE 4.27 and 5.

 ## Features
-* Cross-platform ready.(Windows, Linux, Android, iOS, Mac and PlayStation5)
+* Cross-platform ready.
+(Windows, Linux, Android, iOS, Mac, and PlayStation5)
 * Call gRPC functions asynchronously in C++ and blueprint.
 * Support lambda callback and delegate function in C++.
-* Support async blueprint node to quickly call gRPC functions in blueprint.
+* Support async blueprint node to quickly call gRPC functions in a blueprint.
 * Support streaming gRPC methods.
 * Support TLS connection.
 * A [protoc-plugin code generation tool](https://github.com/thejinchao/protoc-gen-turbolink) for generating protobuf code wrappers that can be used directly in blueprints.
-* All public header files in the plugin do not include gRPC and protobuf library header files, so that your project avoids including too many header files.
+* All public header files in the plugin do not include gRPC and protobuf library header files so that your project avoids including too many header files.

 ## Example
 ![example](https://github.com/thejinchao/turbolink/wiki/image/turbolink_example.png)
-An example project can be download from [this link](https://drive.google.com/file/d/1mb9lZB_ai485sbLtqrw-bk5NtlWK8fgh/view?usp=share_link)
+An example project can be downloaded from [this link](https://drive.google.com/file/d/1mb9lZB_ai485sbLtqrw-bk5NtlWK8fgh/view?usp=share_link)
-It is recommended that you first download this project and run it to understand how it works.
-This project includes a UE project that can be directly compiled and run, and a server project written in golang.
-If you do not have a golang runtime environment, you can also connect to the client to the server I provided (grpc.thecodeway.com), I will try to keep this server running.
+It is recommended that first download this project and run it to understand how it works.
+This project includes a UE project that can be directly compiled and run and a server project written in golang.
+If you do not have a golang runtime environment, you can connect the client to the server I provided (grpc.thecodeway.com).
+I will try to keep this server running.

 ## Geting started

 ### 1. Installing the plugin
 1. Clone this git repository.
 2. Create a `Plugins/TurboLink` folder under your project folder, then copy this repo into it.
-3. Download pre-bult thirdparty binaries libraries from [here](https://github.com/thejinchao/turbolink-libraries/releases), and extract it to `Plugin/TurboLink/ThirdParty`.
+3. Download pre-built thirdparty binaries libraries from [here](https://github.com/thejinchao/turbolink-libraries/releases), and extract it to `Plugin/TurboLink/ThirdParty`.

 ### 2. Config service endpoint
 Open the project setting window (TurboLink Grpc/Services Config) to set the server endpoint to different gRPC services.